-3.2 The Effect of Teacher Strikes on Private Contributions
+4.2 The Effect of Teacher Strikes on Private Contributions

 In this section, I show the results of the impact of teacher strikes on donations to educationrelated projects.
 I use a district-year-month panel, in which I use the donation dates as my main calendar date.
 Figures 6 and 7 show the estimates of ρ_m from equation 1 for the amount donated and the number of funded projects, respectively.
 The estimated coefficients associated with months before the strike are statistically insignificant.
-As stated in section 3.1, the anticipatory effects and a large number of postings and donations associated with a few districts in a specific time can explain variations in months prior to the strike.24

 Figures 6 and 7 show no conclusive evidence that teacher strikes impact total private contributions.
-The coefficients associated with the month of the strike and 1-7 months after the strike are jointly significant for both amount donations and the number of funded projects at the level of 10%.
-Although donors can contribute to the platform based on their preferences, they are not giving more since teachers' requests have been unaffected (section 3.1).25 My results demonstrate the power of asking and opportunities to give.
+Although donors can contribute to the platform based on their preferences, they are not giving more since teachers' requests have been unaffected.23 My results demonstrate the power of asking and opportunities to give.
+These results are suggestive since the coefficient pre-trend estimates are jointly significant, with P-values of 0.001.24